As virus surges in some US states, emergency rooms swamped

 Burnout could await these health workers, as it did some in New York City, when it was the epicenter of the nation’s outbreak in the spring.

-Emergency rooms doctors and nurses were caught off guard by the relentless stream of severely sick patients during shifts that often lasted 12 hours, said Dr. Bernard P. Chang of New York-Presbyterian/Columbia University Medical Center.
+Emergency room doctors and nurses were caught off guard by the relentless stream of severely sick patients during shifts that often lasted 12 hours, said Dr. Bernard P. Chang of New York-Presbyterian/Columbia University Medical Center.

 “You were on high alert the whole shift,” Chang said.
 “It was a brutal, sustained battle.”